How to Negotiate Salary for Your Next Career Move

 What is salary negotiation?

-What if I am happy with the deal I received with no negotiation?
+What if I am content with the offer without any negotiation?

-Can I negotiate my salary if changing career paths entirely?
+Can I negotiate salary when I change careers entirely?